Acne – Youth

 What if I don’t see results right away?

+You won’t.
+You should be very skeptical about any product/service that promises immediate results.
 No acne medication can do its job properly unless it is given time to work.
 It’s very important to be patient and take your medication as directed, for as long as directed.

 If you don’t see results right away, don’t be discouraged.
 Your medication is hard at work preventing new lesions from forming.
 Stopping treatment early will likely cause pimples and zits to reappear.